The Iron industry era : 1840 to 1877

 1858 – Famed Sunderland bridge modified

-Sunderland’s 18th Century iron bridge is extensively modified by Robert Stephenson.
+Sunderland’s eighteenth century iron bridge is extensively modified by Robert Stephenson.
 The bridge resembles the famous iron bridge of Coalbrookdale in Shropshire and is the most famous feature of Sunderland.

 1859 – Salt deposits stimulate chemical industry

 Ironmasters Bolckow and Vaughan discover huge rock salt deposits while boring for water in the Middlesbrough area.
 It is an important stage in the shift of the chemical industry from Tyneside to Teesside.